nod-ai/SHARK-TestSuite/e2eshark/README.md

                      passing tests, please update this.
 After your changes in torch MLIR or IREE, run all the tests upto inference and make sure that your are passing at least at the level of gold/passed.txt
- - tools/stubs/onnxmodel.py : This is concatenated to 'model.py' in test directory to form a runmodel.py for tests of framework 'onnx'
+ - tools/stubs/onnxmodel.py : This is concatenated to the 'model.py' in the test directory to form a runmodel.py for tests of framework 'onnx'
- - tools/stubs/pytorchmodel.py : This is concatenated to 'model.py' in test directory to form a runmodel.py for tests of framework 'pytorch'
+ - tools/stubs/pytorchmodel.py : This is concatenated to 'model.py' in test directory to form a runmodel.py for the tests of framework 'pytorch'
  - tools/onnxutil.py : Allows examining an ONNX (protobuf) file

  The logs are created as .log files in the test-run sub directory.
 Examine the logs to find and fix cause of any failure.
 You can specify -r 'your dir name' to the run.py to name your test run directory as per your choice.
-The default name for the run-directory is 'test-run'.
+The default name for the run directory is 'test-run'.

- You will be required to pass --hfhome argument to the run.py to point to a directory where model weights etc. from Hugging Face will be downloaded.
-This can be large so set it to other than your home, preferably with 100 GB or more free space.
+ Note that, you will be required to pass --hfhome argument to the run.py to point to a directory where model weights etc. from Hugging Face will be downloaded.
+The downloaded data can be large so set it to other than your home, preferably with 100 GB or more free space.

 ## Setting up

 You will need to have a local build of torch MLIR and IREE.
+It should work with an installation of IREE too as it just neeeds torch-mlir-opt, iree-compile and iree-run-module binaries. the option passed to --torchmlirbuild (-c) should point to a directory where bin/torch-mlir-opt can be found and the option passed to --ireebuild (-i) should point to a directory where tools/iree-compile and tools/iree-run-module can be found.

 To get a local build of torch MLIR, follow: https://github.com/llvm/torch-mlir/blob/main/docs/development.md

-For torch MLIR build, build the torch_mlir python wheel and install it in your python env (preferrred to ensure that you have the latest and greatest changes):
+For torch MLIR build, build the torch_mlir python wheel and install it in your python env in addition (preferrred to ensure that you have the latest and greatest changes):

 https://github.com/llvm/torch-mlir/blob/main/docs/development.md#build-python-packages